giekaton/Set-in-Block/README.md

 To launch the app download the repository package and open index.html in your browser.

+## To do

+* Message reader that would accept tx hash from the url: `setinblock.com/read/tx_hash`
+* Integrate Bitcoin blockchain

 ## Issues

 Report issues in [issue tracker](https://github.com/dziungles/set-in-block/issues).